leg100/otf/docs/quickstart.md

 terraform login localhost:8080
 ```

 Enter `yes` to proceed.

-!!! bug
-    You'll notice `terraform login` opens a browser window.
-However it ignores the port, thereby failing to open the correct page on the server.
-Once you properly deploy the server on a non-custom port this won't be a problem.

-Ignore the browser window it has opened and enter your token at the terminal prompt.
-You should receive confirmation of success:
+A browser window is opened where you give consent to `terraform` to access your OTF account.
+Once you've done that you should be notified you can close the browser and return to the terminal.
+You should see the confirmation of success:

 ```
 Success!
-Logged in to Terraform Enterprise (localhost:8080)
+Terraform has obtained and saved an API token.
 ```

 Now we'll write some terraform configuration.
 Configure the terraform backend and define a resource: